 TCP.INVITED_NODES setting in the

 sqlnet.ora file.
 The

 TCP.INVITED_NODES parameter specifies the nodes from which clients are allowed access to the database.
-When you deploy a Database Firewall, you should use the policy profiles feature to implement network access restrictions similar to those provided by
+When you deploy the Database Firewall, you should use the policy profiles feature to implement network access restrictions similar to those provided by

 As described in this section, the client IP address seen by the database server is the address assigned to the bridge in the Database Firewall.
 This feature can affect functionality on the database server that depends on the original client IP address.
 Some of this functionality that can depend on the client IP address includes logon triggers, analysis of audit data, and Oracle Database Vault factors.

 Client-side context.
-Oracle Database Firewall policies can be configured to use client-side context information such as client program name, client OS username, etc. After the client transmits this information to the database server, the Database Firewall captures it from the network.
-Oracle Database Firewall does not control or enforce the integrity of the client side or network; the integrity of this information must be considered before using it to define a security policy.
+Database Firewall policies can be configured to use client-side context information such as client program name, client OS username, etc. After the client transmits this information to the database server, the Database Firewall captures it from the network.
+The Database Firewall does not control or enforce the integrity of the client side or network; the integrity of this information must be considered before using it to define a security policy.

 port) is shared among multiple databases, the Database Firewall cannot differentiate traffic directed to each individual database.